 Today, strangely enough, Joey is afraid of heights: "Matapang ako noon kasi wala akong choice.
 ‘Yon ang trabaho ko."

-What ultimately allowed Joey to concentrate on his current jobs was a freak accident that involved a Pontiac and a house on a dead-end street.
+What ultimately allowed Joey to concentrate on his current job was a freak accident that involved a Pontiac and a house on a dead-end street.

-“Nagmamaneho ako isang gabi,” Joey recalls. “’Tapos, nakabunggo ako ng bahay sa St. Mary’s, Cubao.
+"Nagmamaneho ako isang gabi," Joey recalls."'Tapos, nakabunggo ako ng bahay sa St. Mary's Cubao.
 As in pumasok ako!
 Gabi.
 Dead-end pala.
-Tuloy-tuloy ako. ’Buti, wala akong napatay.
+Tuloy-tuloy ako.
+‘Buti wala akong napatay.
 Pumasok sa salas.
-Nakagano’n pa nga ang mga nakatira.”
-Joey demonstrates the residents’ reaction by giving a wide-eyed, shocked look.
+Nagkagano'n pa nga ang mga nakatira."
+Joey demonstrates the residents' reaction by giving a wide-eyed, shocked look.

-The prolific Joey has written comedy material for himself and for other comedians.
-He has also appeared in over 40 TV shows since he started his entertainment career in the early 1970s.
-“Sabi ko nga, after more than 40 TV shows, sino ang tatalo sa akin?
-Maski sa buong mundo, puwede kong ilaban ’yon.
-Ni-round off ko lang ’yon.
+Ideas come to Joey has written comedy material for himself and for other comedians.
+He has also appeared in over 40 TV shows since he started in entertainment career in the early 1970s.
+"Sabi ko na nga, after more than 40 TV shows, sino ang tatalo sa akin?
+Maski sa buong mundo, puwede kong ilaban ‘yon.
+Ni-round off ko lang ‘yon.
 Marami pa akong hinindian.
-As of last count, 44 yata.”
+As of last count, 44 yata."

 If there is anything Joey loves as much as comedy, it is traveling.
-He has traveled to 30 countries, and has visited his favorite city, Las Vegas, more than 30 times.
-In spite of his fear of heights, he does not hesitate to take planes, and in spite of his fear of bodies of water, he has taken 12 intercontinental cruises.
+He has traveled to 30 countries, and has visited his favorite Las Vegas, more than 30 times.
+In spite of his fear of heights, he doesn't hesitate to take planes, and in spite of his fear of bodies of water, he has visited 12 intercontinental countries.